 As a warrant for truth claims, expertise can pass a very high bar because it subjects experience to a necessary corrective.
 Though we all use undistilled experience promiscuously as justification for our truth claims, honesty must compel us to admit that it is a very weak proof of judgment.
 No two experiences are alike, even, say, two tossings of the same coin.
 For no matter how identical the two operations might seem, one thing must always differ: time.
 It changes context.
 That is why no flip of a coin can ever be predicted.
 Heads may come up in ten straight coin flips, but the eleventh is still literally a toss-up.
 Our everyday experiences rush by in a blur of partial attention and endless permutation of circumstance, hardly the kind of experience calculated to end in certainty for the snap judgments we make a thousand times a day.
 Expertise slows down that blur and through a rational analysis of experience, allows us to distill its nature more clearly while also paying due deference to the uniqueness of context.
 The novice tosses the ball a little high, a little low, or left or right: the arc of the racket catches it differently, and the ball flies over the line or into the net.
 Each serve is made, considered for awhile and repeated, and yet again.
 A hundred serves later, the ball contacts the racket predictably and drops into the serve box.
 Another few hundred and it reliably flies low and hard and true.
 Each serve is kind of the same and kind of different.
 Expertise masters both the accidents and essentials of a single kind of experience.

 Contrast this process with the poor drone on the auto assembly line, leaning into the frame of the pickup to screw in the cover plates for the interior lights.
 Again and again, the worker twists in and the screwdriver spins and the next frame advances.
 Developing expertise requires that experiences be not be too similar.
 There is nothing to consider rationally here and very little to improve upon.
-One might as well be an expert at blinking or breathing.
+One might as well be an expert at blinking.
 Too simple operations defy expertise.

 So do too complex ones, and here we must post some warnings.
 Should an experience be so complex that its components cannot be rationally isolated and sequenced, it cannot lend itself to the development of expertise.
 One may be a deeply experienced participant in an activity without legitimately claiming to be an expert, though I will concede the word is tossed about pretty carelessly.
 Teaching is an activity I worked at for most of my adult life.
 I could never claim to be an expert.
 The activities involved, the processes required in the interaction between student and subject matter and teacher, and, most importantly, the criteria for success and therefore for mastery: all of these are too poorly understood, too organic, and far too complex for me to claim expertise as a teacher.
 They cannot be isolated from each other.
 They cannot be sequenced.
 They cannot be sufficiently analyzed.
 Therefore, they are not subject to rational analysis or fairly linear improvement.
 The best I can hope to attain in such efforts is competence, an approach reliant on broadly studied experience that is certainly preferable to a novice’s abilities but is as deeply inferior to expertise as expertise is to empiricism.
 And if I feel bound to make that admission, many others should also dial back their claims to expertise.
-On the continuum of reliability for correspondence knowledge, expertise merges into empiricism on one side and broader competencies on the other, each step expanding the number of experiences it is capable of judging while narrowing the level of certainty.
-Those that are too similar or too different are not fit subjects for its achievement.
+On the continuum of reliability for correspondence knowledge, expertise merges into empiricism on one side and broader competencies on the other, each downward step expanding the number of experiences it is capable of judging while lowering the degree of certainty.
+Those that are too similar or too different are not fit subjects for expertise.
 The metric is the variability of the experience and the clarity with which it can be considered.

 Can any soft science pass the lower bar for expertise?
 Can the economists, sociologists, criminologists, and ethnologists claim a less confident level of a more generalized prediction of human will?
 I will with some confidence say “no” for one of two reasons.
 Some, like economics and anthropology, are simply too poorly understood as disciplines, subject to wildly differing foundational paradigms, and lacking in the predictability and consistency the tennis coach and physician demonstrate.
 Others, like sociology and criminology, are so broad in their objects of study that they cannot be isolated from other and related fields that must impact human preference.
 Economists insist on limiting their study to quantifiable factors in their quest for scientific status, but issues of value refuse to be put in an empirical box, and so economists find themselves repeatedly taken aback by the choices of their subjects.
 At least economics has numbers to tell part of the story.
 Other human sciences are far less quantitative.
 Note how variable and anecdotal even their academic publications are, how singular and unrepeatable the experiences that form the bases of their conclusions.
 These limitations cumulatively challenge claims to expertise.
 We can observe the sad befuddlement of the economist appraising the wreckage of an economy shortly after having issued an optimistic outlook or of the therapist who wrings her hands over a patient’s descent into madness.
 I will gladly concede that narrowing the focus of any of these areas might well conduce to the development of expertise.
 The psychologist who has spent years studying patients with anxiety may speak with some confidence about that narrow disorder as may the economist who works in bilateral trade arrangements.
 The experiences each examines are numerous yet also complex, so they allow the similarities and differences of rational analysis that build true expertise, though they also resemble the variable experiences I confronted as a teacher.
 Whether a human science focus can be narrowed sufficiently to produce expertise rather than a broad competence is a question that depends on the professional opportunities that might reward the very hard work and years of focus that allow expertise to flower as well as the nature of the experiences themselves.
 One thing is sure.
 That ability must be denied to the broad paradigms of the human sciences whose objects of examination feel free to merge interests and to thwart prediction.
 It is not clear to me that whatever paradigmatic background soft science offers to its adherents can ease the path to expertise in any discernible way except to allow practitioners to continually narrow their interests until their own examined experience allows expertise to develop.